Monkeystation/photanol-com/src/pages/index.md

         compound.
       alt: Solution
     - image: /img/infographic-03.svg
-      text: The compounds are collected straight out of the installation of tubes.
+      text: The compounds are collected straight out of our tubes installation.
         Upscaling production to serious feedstock volumes is as straightforward as laying more tubes.
       alt: Molecule